Ronald Acuña Jr. Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- His last time out was on Sunday against the Atlanta Braves, when the righty tossed 4 2/3 innings, surrendering four earned runs while allowing five hits.
+- The righty's last appearance was on Sunday against the Atlanta Braves, when he tossed five innings, surrendering one earned run while allowing three hits.

-- The 25-year-old has amassed a 6.42 ERA and 8.1 strikeouts per nine innings across 11 games this season, while giving up a batting average of .275 to opposing hitters.
+- In three games this season, the 24-year-old has amassed a 6.00 ERA and 4.8 strikeouts per nine innings, while giving up a batting average of .322 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.